Variational Inference with Mixtures of Isotropic Gaussians: Natural gradient descent updates

 \section{Natural gradient descent updates}

-In this section, we give more details on Natural gradient descent on $\IG$, which corresponds to the algorithm proposed by \citep{lin2019fast}.
-NGD adapts standard gradient descent to the geometry of the parameter space: by preconditioning the Euclidean gradient with the inverse Fisher information matrix, each update respects the intrinsic geometry of the family.
+In this section, we give more details on Natural gradient descent on $\IG$, which corresponds to the algorithm proposed by \cite{lin2019fast}.
+NGD adapts standard gradient descent to the geometry of the parameter space, by preconditioning the Euclidean gradient with the inverse Fisher information matrix. \paragraph*{Exponential Family} An isotropic Gaussian $p = \cN(m, \epsilon \Idd)$ belongs to the exponential family.
+Its density, in the canonical form, writes: